-The Licence is simply the legal document permitting the clergyperson to operate within a certain geographical area.
-It also enables the clergy-person to share the 'cure of souls' with the Bishop.
+The Licence is simply the legal document permitting clergy to operate within a certain geographical area.
+It also enables clergy to share the 'cure of souls' with the Bishop.

 The Statement of Particulars is a 'non-contractual contract', in line with the Ecclesiastical Offices (Terms of Service) Measure 2009.
-It includes within its terms of service.
+It includes within it terms of service.

-When an Ordinand intending to be SSM draws near to the end of their training, they should, in consultation with the Diocesan Director of Vocations (and where necessary the Bishop's Officer for Self-Supporting Ordained Ministry), agree what contribution they can make to parish life (e.g., Sunday plus seven hours a week etc.).
-This SOP will then be used when negotiations take place between an Ordinand and parish re: a possible appointment.
-When agreeing a SOP, it is perhaps worth noting SSMs can of course do more than their SOP detail, as it is often when they do less, issues can occur.
+When an Ordinand intending to be SSM draws near to the end of their training, they should, in consultation with the Bishop's Adviser for Diocesan Discernment of Ordained Ministry (and where necessary the Bishop's Adviser for Self-Supporting Ordained Ministry), agree what contribution they can make to parish life (e.g., Sunday plus seven hours a week etc.).
+This will then be used when negotiations take place between an Ordinand and parish re: a possible appointment.